 - pick, rinse the lentils couple of times in water.

-- mash them with a spoon or ladle.
+- mash them with a spoon or ladle. keep aside.

 - add coconut paste to the cooked lentils and mix well.